athammad/athammad/README.md

 ## &#x270d;Papers & Blog

-You can find a list of my puplications on [Google scholar](https://scholar.google.com/citations?user=uE11zZAAAAAJ&hl=en).
+You can find a list of my publications on [Google scholar](https://scholar.google.com/citations?user=uE11zZAAAAAJ&hl=en).
 Apart from coding and writing, I also maintain a blog - you can find my articles on my website [Decatab.com](https://www.decatab.com).

 ## Languages and Tools